-A. Whenever a bargaining Unit member is ordered to return to duty following the termination of his/her work shift and departure from his/her work location and prior to the beginning of his/her next regular work shift, the Department shall pay him/her a minimum payment equivalent to four hours at his/her overtime rate of pay.
-If the bargaining Unit member is required to remain on duty beyond the minimum four-hour time period during which pay is guaranteed to complete his/her assignment, the bargaining Unit member shall be paid on a time-worked basis at his/her overtime rate.
+A. Whenever a bargaining Unit member is ordered to return to duty following the termination of their work shift and departure from their work location and prior to the beginning of their next regular work shift, the Department shall pay them a minimum payment equivalent to four hours at their overtime rate of pay.
+If the bargaining Unit member is required to remain on duty beyond the minimum fourhour time period during which pay is guaranteed to complete their assignment, the bargaining Unit member shall be paid on a time-worked basis at their overtime rate.

-B. For example, if a bargaining Unit member is called back to duty and given an assignment that takes three and one-half hours to complete, he/she shall be paid four hours of overtime compensation.
-If a bargaining Unit member is called back to duty and given an assignment that takes four and one-half hours to complete, he/she shall be paid four and one-half hours of overtime compensation.
+B. For example, if a bargaining Unit member is called back to duty and given an assignment that takes three and one-half hours to complete, the member shall be paid four hours of overtime compensation.
+If a bargaining Unit member is called back to duty and given an assignment that takes four and one-half hours to complete, the member shall be paid four and one-half hours of overtime compensation.